Timber is defined as the structural wood that is used in construction or in other engineering fields from historical

 vii) Outer bark:

-It consists of wood fibre and is the outermost cover or skin of a stream.
+It consists of wood fiber and is the outermost cover or skin of a stream.
 It often shows fissures and cracks.
 It prevents the tree from injuries and weathering action.

 viii) Medullary rays:

-These are the radial rays starting from pith up to the cambium layer.
+These are the radial rays starting from the pith up to the cambium layer.
 This ray binds the annual rings together.
-Also, it carries sap to a various portion of the tree.
+Also, it carries sap to various portions of the tree.

 ix) Annual rings:

 These are the concentric layer of wood around the pith.
-Every year’s such layer is added to the trunk of the tree.
+Every year’s such a layer is added to the trunk of the tree.
 The number of annual rings indicates the number of the edge of trees.